truffle-box/optimism-bridge-box/README.md

 If you are unfamiliar with using `.env` for managing your mnemonics and other keys, the basic steps for doing so are below:

-1) Run `cp .env.example .env` in the command line to copy some important variables into a private `.env` file.
+1. Run `cp .env.example .env` in the command line to copy some important variables into a private `.env` file.
-2) Open the `.env` file in your preferred IDE
+2. Open the `.env` file in your preferred IDE
-3) Fill in your mnemonic for the networks you intend to use, as well as your [Infura key](https://blog.infura.io/getting-started-with-infura-28e41844cc89/).
+3. Fill in your mnemonic for the networks you intend to use, as well as your [Infura key](https://blog.infura.io/getting-started-with-infura-28e41844cc89/).

 _Note: the given value for the `MNEMONIC` variable is the one you should use, as it is expected within the local optimistic ethereum network we will run in this Truffle Box._

-4) As you develop your project, you can put any other sensitive information in the `.env` file.
+4. As you develop your project, you can put any other sensitive information in the `.env` file.
 You can access it from other files with `require('dotenv').config()` and refer to the variable you need with `process.env['<YOUR_VARIABLE>']`.

 ## Bridging

 This box includes:

-- An L1 contract that sends a message over the Optimism bridge to L2.
+- An [L1 contract](/contracts/ethereum/GreeterL1.sol) that sends a message over the Optimism bridge.
+- A [Migration](/migrations/3_set_L2_greeting.js) that sends a message from Ethereum to Optimism.
-- An L2 contract that sends a message over the Optimsim bridge to L1.
+- An [L2 contract](/contracts/optimism/GreeterL2.sol) that sends a message over the Optimism bridge.
-- Migrations for deploying these contracts and sending messages.
+- A [Migration](/migrations/4_set_L1_greeting.js) that sends a message from Ethereum to Optimism.
-- A script to automate the process of compiling contracts and running migrations on each network.
+- A [script](/scripts/deploy.mjs) to automate the process of compiling contracts and running migrations across each network.

 Once you have installed dependencies and set up your `.env` file, you're ready to start bridging!

-To run the full compilation, migration, and bridging [script](/scripts/deploy.mjs), run:
+Review and run the provided migrations to facilitate bridging messages between Optimism and Ethereum.

+## Demo

+Included is a helper [script](/scripts/deploy.mjs) that facilitates the full compilation, migration, and bridging of messages between Kovan and Optimism Kovan.
+To use it, you will need testnet ETH on those networks.
+Use [a faucet](https://community.optimism.io/docs/useful-tools/faucets/) if you need some.
+Once you have some on each, run:

 ```bash
 yarn deploy